Oil Tank Removals

 Written by Ryan Bilgrav – February 15, 2019

-The Environmental Remediation landscape in New Jersey is one of constant change.
-The means and methods, the clean-up standards, and the way the NJDEP manages contaminated sites have evolved over the last 10 years.
+The environmental remediation landscape in New Jersey is one of constant change.
+The means and methods, clean-up standards, and the way the NJDEP manages contaminated sites have evolved over the last ten years.
 I entered into the environmental world as a young scientist in 2009 straight out of college with very little understanding of the field.
-Since that time, I have worked for 4 amazing companies, finally landing at Renova in 2018, and throughout my career, I was able to witness many of these changes happen in front of me.
+Since that time, I have worked for four amazing companies, finally landing at Renova in 2018, and throughout my career, I was able to witness many of these changes happen in our industry.

-For example, probably the largest change in the environmental landscape in New Jersey over the last 10 years has been the adoption of the Licensed Site Remediation Professional.
-A Licensed Site Remediation Professional (LSRP) is an experienced environmental professional that is licensed by the State of New Jersey to oversee environmental investigations and remedial actions in NJ in accordance with applicable rules and regulations.
-The LSRP program has streamlined site remediations across the state of New Jersey, allowing individual sites to get immediate and continued attention from a case being opened to issuance of a Response Action Outcome.
+For example, probably the largest change in the environmental landscape in New Jersey over the last ten years has been the adoption of the Licensed Site Remediation Professional (LSRP).
+An LSRP is an experienced environmental professional who is licensed by the State of New Jersey to oversee environmental investigations and remedial actions in accordance with applicable rules and regulations.
+The LSRP program has streamlined site remediations across the state of New Jersey, allowing individual sites to get immediate and continued attention from the time the case is opened to the issuance of a Response Action Outcome.

 As an environmental contractor, this has both positive and negative impacts.
 On the positive side it allows for decisions to be made on the fly during the remedial action phase without waiting for approval from the NJDEP.
 It also has vastly improved coordination between contractors, clients, and consultants involved on jobs.
 The adoption of the LSRP has had some negative aspects as well.
-Unfortunately, no two LSRPs are alike and often what was allowed on one site may not be allowed on another site.
-As a contractor this often leads to a situation where the planned execution for a job needs to be completely rehashed to satisfy the differing views of the LSRP.
+Unfortunately, no two LSRPs are alike and often what was allowed on one site may not be allowed on another.
+This often leads to a situation where the planned execution for a job needs to be completely rehashed to satisfy the differing views of the LSRP.

-Overall the adoption of the LSRP program has been a great success, as we have been able to work with them effectively.
+Overall the adoption of the LSRP program has been a great success.
 The streamlining of the entire cleanup process has benefited clients, consultants, contractors, and the NJDEP.
 Without the implementation of this new program, many of the most successful cleanup projects in New Jersey would have not been possible.